IAMCOACH.ai

 Each of these is backed by a real trial.
 Use the one that matches your injury, and pair it with the pain rules in the next section.

 Bone stress injuries.
 These are the strict exception to the "some pain is fine" rule.
-Follow Warden's graded return: once you are pain-free in normal daily walking for about five consecutive days, begin a graded walk-jog program on alternate days, progressing duration first, then pace, then consecutive days.11 The rule for bone is zero pain at the injury site during, immediately after, or the day after loading.
+Follow Warden's graded return: once you are pain-free in normal daily walking for about five consecutive days, begin a graded walk-jog program on alternate days, progressing duration first, then pace, then consecutive days.17 The rule for bone is zero pain at the injury site during, immediately after, or the day after loading.
 Any pain means drop back to the last level you completed cleanly.
 Maintain fitness with pool running and cycling throughout.
-Site matters enormously: high-risk locations (femoral neck, front of the shin, navicular, base of the second and the fifth metatarsal) heal slowly and can need imaging or surgery, so get those assessed rather than self-managing.
+Site matters enormously: high-risk locations (femoral neck, front of the shin, navicular, base of the fifth metatarsal) heal slowly and can need imaging or surgery, so get those assessed rather than self-managing.

 Hamstring strains.
-The Askling lengthening protocol (Extender, Diver, Glider) cut return-to-sport time roughly in half versus conventional rehab in MRI-verified elite athletes: a mean of 28 days versus 51.14 Add Nordic hamstring curls in later phases once the basics are tolerated, and build through controlled runs to sprint exposures before full return.
+The Askling lengthening protocol (Extender, Diver, Glider) cut return-to-sport time roughly in half versus conventional rehab in MRI-verified elite athletes: a mean of 28 days versus 51.20 Add Nordic hamstring curls in later phases once the basics are tolerated, and build through controlled runs to sprint exposures before full return.

 The Pain Rules